Fire Safety Act 2021

 Government Spending

-The bill itself does not directly allocate funding.
-However, the implied future legislation to create a statutory scheme to cover remediation costs will likely have significant implications for government spending, the exact amount of which remains undefined at this stage.
+The bill does not directly allocate any new funds.
+However, the cost of the future statutory scheme to cover remediation costs for leaseholders and tenants will represent an additional government expenditure, the exact amount of which is yet to be determined.

 Groups Affected